Disease/Disorder

 It is necessary to identify any additional secondary causes of osteoporosis, including vitamin D deficiency, thyroid disease, parathyroid disease, renal failure, chronic liver disease, inflammatory bowel disease, anorexia, amenorrhea/menopause, hypogonadism, and any cancer managed with chemotherapy or radiation.

-Other risk factors, including hereditary disposition, low body mass index, smoking and alcohol use, should be reviewed.
+Other risk factors, including hereditary disposition, low body mass index, and smoking and alcohol use should also be reviewed and addressed.

-For individuals with CNS injury, particular attention should also be paid to immobility, degree of motor impairment, and duration of disability.
-Past and current medications should be reviewed to determine possible contributing factors.
+For individuals with CNS injury, it is important to pay attention to immobility, degree of motor impairment and duration of disability.
+Past and current medications should also be reviewed to determine if possibly contributing to osteoporosis.
 Finally, consideration should be made regarding pre-existing osteoporosis and history of low impact fractures.

 Physical examination

 There are no specific physical exam findings for osteoporosis.
-Body type, including body mass index, and overall appearance are important to note.
-Those are risk for falls present with poor balance, impaired proprioception, or muscle deconditioning.
+Body type, including body mass index and overall appearance are important to note.
+Those who are at risk for falls present with poor balance, impaired proprioception or muscle deconditioning.

 Clinicians can also look for signs of fracture.
-Localized edema and erythema may indicate an underlying fracture in asymptomatic insensate patients.
-The majority of vertebral fractures are painless, but patients can present with localized pain on palpation, paravertebral muscle spasms, kyphosis.
+Localized edema, erythema, and changes in baseline spasticity may indicate an underlying fracture in asymptomatic insensate patients.
+Vertebral compression fractures can be painless, but patients can present with localized pain on palpation, paravertebral muscle spasms or kyphosis.
 There may be limited active or passive range of motion in the fractured limbs.

 Functional assessment

 Functional assessment should focus on evaluation of fall risk.
-Factors to consider include mobility, balance, urinary incontinence, visual problems, polypharmacy, and environmental safety.
+Factors to consider include mobility, balance, urinary incontinence, visual problems, polypharmacy and environmental safety.
 Falls are extremely common after CNS injury and greatly increase the likelihood of fracture.
-For example, in one community sample, 73% of individuals with a stroke experienced a fall within 6 months of hospital discharge.14 Ambulation with an inadequate assistive device or on uneven surfaces, as well as poor technique with transfers, increase fall risk.
+For example, in one community sample, 73% of individuals with a stroke experienced a fall within 6 months of hospital discharge.16 Ambulation with an inadequate assistive device, on uneven surfaces or using poor technique with transfer all increase fall risk.

 For wheelchair users, fall risk can be lowered by ensuring that the wheelchair is regularly maintained and fits the user appropriately.
-Other strategies include use of grip gloves, anti-tippers, seatbelt, or chest straps.
-Any transfer devices should also be evaluated to minimize falls during use.15
+Other strategies include use of grip gloves, anti-tippers, seatbelt or chest straps.
+Any transfer devices should also be evaluated to minimize falls during use.17

 Laboratory studies

 There is no single laboratory test for osteoporosis, but many tests may identify secondary causes.
-Clinicians should consider obtaining a complete blood count, chemistry panel, thyroid stimulating hormone (TSH), PTH, ionized calcium, liver function tests, bone specific alkaline phosphatase, 24-hour urinary calcium, vitamin D, and gonadal hormones.
-Hydroxyproline, a urinary marker of bone resorption, may be useful for early identification.16
+Clinicians can consider obtaining a complete blood count, chemistry panel, thyroid stimulating hormone (TSH), PTH, ionized calcium, liver function tests, bone specific alkaline phosphatase, 24-hour urinary calcium, vitamin D and gonadal hormones.
+Hydroxyproline, a urinary marker of bone resorption, may be useful for early identification.18

 Imaging

 DXA is currently the criterion standard for the evaluation of BMD.
 DXA consists of 2 x-ray beams with different energy levels focused on a specific area of bone.
 Soft tissue is subtracted out and the BMD can be determined by the absorption of each beam by the bone.
-BMD is reported as a T- or Z-score as appropriate.1,16
+BMD is reported as a T- or Z-score as appropriate.1,18 A T-score compares the BMD to healthy young adults while a Z-score compares BMD to adults of the same age and gender.

-BMD measurement using DXA at any site is the single best predictor of fracture at that site.4 BMD measurement using DXA has been shown to be the single best predictor of fracture at a particular site.
-Traditionally, DXA measurements are obtained at the lumbar spine, femoral neck, total hip, and distal radius.
+BMD measurement using DXA at any site is the single best predictor of fracture at that site.5 Traditionally, DXA measurements are obtained at the lumbar spine, femoral neck, total hip and distal radius.
 In individuals with SCI, measurements at the distal femur and proximal tibia are also recommended, as these are the most common areas of fracture.
 DXA can also be used to monitor disease progression and response to therapy.
-The International Society of Clinical Densitometry (ISCD) recommends monitoring response to treatment every 1-2 years at the same facility, with the same densitometer, using the same acquisition, and analysis protocols.5
+The International Society of Clinical Densitometry (ISCD) recommends monitoring response to treatment every 1-2 years at the same facility with the same densitometer, using the same acquisition and analysis protocols.6

 T-score: compared to control subjects at peak BMD